Toni Lamond: Theatre

+Publications

 Awards and honours

 Actors Equity president Simon Burke says: "Toni is a truly legendary Australian performer whose phenomenal career has spanned vaudeville, musical theatre, television, and cabaret.
 She is also a wonderful human being who has given back to her community, to her colleagues, and to her industry in every way she can."

-Personal life and family
+Showbusiness family

 Lamond has a significant pedigree within the Australian performing arts.
 She is the daughter of Stella Lamond (Homicide and Bellbird) and Joe Lawman, both vaudeville entertainers.
-Her parents divorced when she was seven and Stella remarried Max Reddy (Homicide).
-She is a half-sister to the late singer Helen Reddy, whom she raised as a surrogate mother while their parents were performing.
+Her parents divorced when she was seven and Stella remarried Max Reddy (Homicide), whilst Lawman married soubrette Joy Robbins.

+Therefore through her step-father she is a half-sister to the late singer Helen Reddy, whom she raised as a surrogate mother while their parents were performing.

+Her son is actor and writer Tony Sheldon.

+Personal life

-She married Frank Sheldon in 1954, but in 1966 shortly after a separation, he killed himself.
+She married performer Frank Sheldon in 1954, but in 1966 shortly after a separation, he took his own life.

 An addiction to prescription drugs followed, and she was a patient at Chelmsford Private Hospital, where she underwent deep sleep therapy.
 She overcame and publicly discussed the issue in an episode of The Mike Walsh Show, becoming one of the first Australian media personalities to do so.

-Her son is actor and writer Tony Sheldon.